OfficeDev/TrainingContent/O3652/O3652-1 Deep Dive in Office Outlook Add-ins/Lab.md

     The other tabs are used to configure other forms and remote domains that can be accessed within the Add-in.

-1. Now deploy the default Outlook add-in to the web client:
+1. Now deploy the default Outlook Add-in to the web client:
   1. Select the **FirstMailAddin** project within the **Solution Explorer** tool window.
   1. Within the **Properties** window there's a **Start Action** selector.
 Select one of the browser options and press **F5** to start the project.

     ![](Images/Properties01.png)

   1. Visual Studio will prompt you to login using your Office 365 credentials.
 Do this and click **Connect**.
-  1. Check to the **AppRead** experience by selecting an email.
-The add-in will appear just below the header of the email and if you click on it, it will expand:
+  1. Check to the **AddInRead** experience by selecting an email.
+The Add-in will appear just below the header of the email and if you click on it, it will expand:

     ![](Images/AppRead01.png)

-  1. Now create a new email to see the **AppCompose** experience when creating an email.
+  1. Now create a new email to see the **AddInCompose** experience when creating an email.
   1. Add-ins on the compose form are shown in a task pane.
-Click the **Apps** button to get the task pane to appear.
+Click the **Add-ins** button to get the task pane to appear.

     ![](Images/AppCompose01.png)